A Game Generative Network Framework with its Application to Relationship Inference: Relationship Inference on Game Generative Network

 \subsection{Prisoners' Dilemma}

-Here we give a simple illustration of relationship inference based on GGN, we study the famous problem of Prisoners' Dilemma \cite{rapoport1965prisoner}.
+Here we give a simple illustration of relationship inference with GGNs.
+We study the famous problem of Prisoners' Dilemma \cite{rapoport1965prisoner}.
 The problem is defined as follows: two criminals ($p_1$ and $p_2$) are imprisoned and they cannot talk to each other.
-The police offer each prisoner a bargain.
-Each prisoner is given the opportunity either to keep quiet (Q) or to squeal (S).
+The police offer each prisoner a bargain -- keep quiet (Q) or to squeal (S).
 The payoff table of these two criminals is shown in Fig. \ref{fig:prisoners} (left).
 For instance, if $p_1$ chooses strategy S and $p_2$ chooses strategy Q, $p_1$ will be released and $p_2$ will be imprisoned for 5 years.

 In the ideal game model where the relationship between these two agents is ignored, Nash equilibrium of Prisoners' Dilemma is that both criminals choose to squeal thus both of them will be imprisoned for 4 years.
 But if we consider the relationship between $p_1$ and $p_2$, the real strategies they take may not be consistent with the Nash equilibrium of an ideal model.